wp-plugins/related-youtube-videos/readme.txt

 1. by using the shortcode [relatedYouTubeVideos] somewhere in your post/page content.
 2. by using the WordPress widget "Related YouTube Videos" in any of your widget areas (multiple instances are possible).

+= Disclaimer / Important =

+As of April 2015 the YouTube API can only be accessed when you have a valid key for the data API.
+Also, the number of free requests per day is limited!

+There is a nice and short video tutorial (https://www.youtube.com/watch?v=zOYW7FO9rzA) on how to get such an API key.
+But it's up to you to make sure your stay within the free limit or keep track of the costs when you need more than that!

+Please read Youtube and Google's terms and conditions for more details.

 = The Shortcode =